Displaying hidden formatting

 How to use Show/Hide - ¶

 Here we have a standard document before the Pilcrow is enabled:

 For instance, in the example above there are several types of breaks used in the text, which are totally invisible to us at this stage.
 To enable the "show hidden formatting symbols" you can click this button found in the Home tab:

 Once the pilcrow ¶ button has been enabled the page should look like this:

 As you can see, there are now hidden formatting symbols shown.
 There are also extra lines mentioning both a section break and page break which were invisible before.

 Here is a table of symbols and their meanings:

 Display spaces between words as dots.

-Display the ends of paragraphs with the paragraph symbol.
+Display the ends of paragraphs where a carriage return (Enter key) has been used with the paragraph symbol.

 Display a dotted line under text that is formatted as hidden.